Command line switches of Folder Guard.

 /ENABLE

-Either of these switches enables the protection of your computer according to the settings your have previously set up with Folder Guard.
-You can also specify the /PASSWORD:master-password switch on the same command line, to suppress the prompt for the Master Password that this command would otherwise display.
+Either of these switches enables the protection of your computer according to the settings you have previously set up with Folder Guard.

 /LOCKALL